Your Dependable Landfill Leachate Treatment Manufacturer

 Landfill Leachate Treatment from NEWater

-At NEWater our Landfill Leachate Treatment guarantee that you are able to rid yourself of the harmful and negative substances leachate contains that have an effect on the environment and humans alike.
-The contaminate contained within it such as microorganisms, their metabolic products, decaying material, ammonium, sulfate, and heavy metals are all treated by our multi-step process.
-These include aerobic and anaerobic biological processing, the use of chemical or physical treatment for the flotation and coagulation of impurities, stripping of ammonia and membrane filtration, among others.
+At NEWater our leachate wastewater treatment guarantee that you are able to rid yourself of the harmful and negative substances leachate contains that have an effect on the environment and humans alike.
+The contaminants contained within it such as microorganisms, their metabolic products, decaying material, ammonium, sulfate, and heavy metals are all treated by our multi-step process.
+These include aerobic and anaerobic biological processing, the use of chemical or physical treatment for the flotation and coagulation of impurities, the stripping of ammonia, and membrane filtration, among others.
 This employs reverse osmosis technology to remove contaminants using semi-permeable membranes.

 Send us an email about any landfill leachate treatment and you will get a reply within 24 hours!